This PDF is the current document as it appeared on Public Inspection on 03/23/0012 at 03:48 am.

 (1) Type of Information Collection: Extension of a currently approved collection.

 (2) Title of the Form/Collection: Identification Markings Placed on Firearms.

 (3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: None.
 Bureau of Alcohol, Tobacco, Firearms and Explosives.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Business or other for-profit.
 Other: None.
 Abstract:

 Need for Collection

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that 2,962 respondents will take 5 seconds to mark the firearm.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: There will be an estimated 2,962 respondents who will take 5 seconds to mark the firearm.

-(6) An estimate of the total public burden (in hours) associated with the collection: There are an estimated 2,500 annual total burden hours associated with this collection.
+(6) An estimate of the total burden (in hours) associated with the collection: There are an estimated 2,500 total burden hours associated with this collection.

 If additional information is required contact: Jerri Murray, Department Clearance Officer, Policy and Planning Staff, Justice Management Division, Department of Justice, Two Constitution Square, Room 2E-508, 145 N Street NE., Washington, DC 20530.